YourMobileGeek/100DaysOfCode2019/README.md

 * Day 28
   > Spent the day on codechef.
 No skill developing today (yesterday).
 Maybe i'll do it today, if i get the time.

+* Day 29
+  > Tried solving chef's problems.
+Failed miserably.
+Then continued working on the skill.
+I am currently in a ditch there too.
+For some reason, the database stuff is interfering with the node stuff.
+I don't really appreciate it but i'll try to fix it tomorrow.